subrezon/lancer/readme.md

 # Firmware

-Lancer has official support for all 3 major firmwares: QMK, ZMK and KMK.
+Lancer supports all 3 major firmwares: QMK, ZMK and KMK.

 QMK support is currently only on [my QMK fork](https://github.com/subrezon/qmk_firmware/tree/subrezon/lancer), the `subrezon/lancer` branch.
 [The pull request has been submitted to the official QMK repository and is awaiting approval](https://github.com/qmk/qmk_firmware/pull/20792).
 It's taking an unusually long amount of time, but QMK devs are few and the pull request queue is hundreds long.

 ZMK is user config repository only.
 Merging into official ZMK repository is currently not planned.

-KMK board files can be found on [my KMK fork](https://github.com/subrezon/kmk_firmware/tree/subrezon/lancer/boards/subrezon/lancer).
-[The pull request has been submitted to the official KMK repository and is awaiting approval](https://github.com/KMKfw/kmk_firmware/pull/815).

 ## QMK

-The keyboard ID is subrezon/lancer in QMK.
+The keyboard ID is `subrezon/lancer` in QMK.
 It is currently pending approval in the official QMK repository, you can use my repository for now.
 I will post an update as soon as it is approved by QMK devs.

 Here is an example of flashing the keyboard with the default firmware using the QMK CLI: